5 Best Spar Marine Varnish vs Spar Urethane (May 2026) Guide

 The Mixed Finish Fiasco: Never apply urethane over varnish without proper prep.
 They're chemically incompatible.
 Found this out when my "quick fix" turned into a gummy mess on a customer's paddle.

 The Storage Screw-up: Left a urethane-finished canoe outside under a tarp one winter.
 Condensation + freeze/thaw cycles = total finish failure by spring.
+How you store your gear matters as much as what you put on it.
+Proper kayak storage can extend finish life significantly.
 Varnished boats handle temperature swings better.

 Pro Tips from Years of Trial and Error